pi11235/dm_dev_guide/work/flow.rst

 ------------------

 Putting a ticket in a **Reviewed** state gives the developer the go-ahead to merge the ticket branch to ``develop``.
-If it has not been done already, the developer should rebase the ticket branch against the latest master and rerun the CI-tests on Jenkins.
+If it has not been done already (although it should be), the developer should rebase the ticket branch against the latest master and rerun the CI-tests on Jenkins.
 During this rebase, we recommend squashing any fixup commits into the main commit implementing that feature.
 Git commit history should not record the iterative improvements from code review.